 The Oakland pot club levy raises an additional $16.80, for a total of $18, for every $1,000 of medical marijuana sold by taxing overall gross receipts.
 It could begin generating an additional $294,000 a year for the city when it takes effect Jan.
 1.

-To impose a similar tax, San Francisco would have to create a gross receipts tax for pot clubs
+To impose a similar tax, San Francisco would have to create a gross receipts tax for pot clubs — a plan that Mirkarimi said he sees coming before supervisors this year.

 The board shelved a similar plan 31/2 years ago, he said.
 But it was encouraged to dust off the legislation because the Obama administration announced that federal agencies would not continue raids in states where the use of medical marijuana has been legalized.
 Such raids were actively pursued during the presidency of George W. Bush.